danyul/ionical/README.md

 $ .\env\Scripts\activate
 ```

+## Filename formats for downloaded ics files:

+Downloaded .ics files have a filename format of ABC123__20200314.ics,
+where "ABC123" is an identifier nickname for the calendar (a reasonable
+identifier nickname for, say, a calendar which tracks an employee's
+work schedule might be a last name or an employee ID number.)

+"20200314" indicates that this particular version of the calendar
+was downloaded on March 3, 2020.

-# Note:
+## Note:

 ionical has been successfully used to track schedules changes
 in ics files generated by Amion (http://amion.com/).
 However, it has
 not been extensively tested on ics files from other sources.